cysouw/diathesis/text/c05_case.md

 d.
 Ich flüsterte ihm die Lösung ins Ohr.
 :::

 These verbs are formally similar to verbs that allow for an accusative to be dropped (see [@sec:case-accusative-drop]).
-The only difference between these two classes is a (rather vague) semantic intuition about whether the intransitive or the transitive meaning is more 'basic'.
+The only difference between these two classes is a (rather vague) semantic intuition about whether the intransitive or the transitive meaning is more "basic".
 As a rule-of-thumb the verbs in this section have an object that is the result of the action as described by the verb (hence the German name ~~Ergebnisakkusativ~~).
 Whether this is a useful separation has to be determined by future research.

 #### Attested verbs {.unnumbered}